BMW B48 Tuning

 Megasquirt has been used in a few of our member BMW tuning projects to good effect, but there are many other brands out there.
 We would recommend you source one with a knock sensor, as we consider this vital on a highly tuned engine.

-(In some cases, as the factory ECU is locked flashing is not an option, so an aftermarket ECU is the route to take, and many of these will outperform factory ECU's but make sure it has knock protection and that you get it setup properly.)
+An aftermarket ECU is a good route to take for those wanting more ambitious power figures, and these will outperform factory ECU's but make sure it has knock protection and that you get it setup properly.)

 B48 Turbo upgrades